Seven Signs Of Elder Abuse

 2. Look for evidence of tension between the caregiver and your elderly loved one.
 Being short and curt with the elder demonstrates a hostile atmosphere.
 The caregiver is supposed to be caring and agreeable – not abrupt and confrontational!

-3. A common sign is when the caregiver’s refuses to allow others to visit the elderly person or decides for the elder which person(s) are allowed to visit them.
+3. A common sign is when the caregivers refuse to allow others to visit the elderly person or decides for the elder which person(s) are allowed to visit them.

 4. Look for new and unusual physical marks on the elder such as bedsores, bruises, burn marks or scrapes.